 Can be administered online.
 This mini assessment takes up to two hours to complete and includes a 15 minute consult after the assessment to share immediate findings and determine next steps.

-This comprehensive assessment will identify and diagnose a specific learning difference if it is present.
+This comprehensive assessment will identify and diagnose a specific learning difference (such as dyslexia, dysgraphia and/or dyscalculia) if it is present.

-- Identify children and adults with specific learning difficulties (like dyslexia), including those who are twice exceptional or are gifted.
+- Identify children (and adults) with specific learning difficulties (such as dyslexia), including those who are twice exceptional or are gifted.

 - Help in understanding an individual’s cognitive strengths and weaknesses and drive evidence-based interventions that match the individual’s needs.

-- Determine if a student is eligible for Reader/Writer accommodations during exams in secondary school.
+- Determine if a student may be eligible for accommodations, such as a Reader/Writer, use of computer and/or extra time during exams in secondary school.

-The WJIV is accepted by the NZQA for Special Assessment Conditions in Secondary School and for learning support services in tertiary education providers.
+The WISC-V (or WAIS-IV) and WIAT-III are accepted by the NZQA for determining eligibility for Special Assessment Conditions in Secondary School and for learning support services in tertiary education providers.

 At Learning Matters we go the extra mile with this assessment.
-Our pricing includes the WJIV, the mini literacy assessment (above) and a one hour follow up meeting with you and (if you so wish) your child’s classroom teacher.
-This assessment takes between around four hours to administer and you will receive a clear concise report in approximately two weeks.
+Our pricing includes the WISC-V (or WAIS-IV), the WIAT-III, the mini literacy assessment (above) and a one hour follow up meeting with you and (if you so wish) your child’s classroom teacher.
+This assessment takes approximately four hours to administer and you will receive a clear, comprehensive report in approximately two weeks.

 If you are a homeschooler or simply want to provide your child with extra support at home, this home learning plan provides you with direction on what and how to support your child to make greater progress in maths or literacy.